tadpol/jiraMule/README.md

 ## Setup

-You need to set a few config keys before anyhting really works.
+You need to set a few config keys before anything really works.

 Globally:
 ```